Bheja Chokh

 Bheja Chokh (ভেজা চোখ) is a 1988 Bangladeshi drama film edited, written, and directed by Shibli Sadik.
 The film stars Ilias Kanchan and Champa in the lead roles.

+Plot

+The story follows a young man named Jibon, who learns that he has a terminal illness but still tries to enjoy the rest of his life.
+The film focuses on the emotional struggle of his lover as she deals with his condition.